When Was The Elevator Made

 1. The 1850s: Elisha Graves Otis and the Safety Brake: This is arguably the most significant moment in elevator history.
 Elisha Graves Otis, an American mechanic, invented and demonstrated a revolutionary safety brake in 1853 at the New York World's Fair.
 This brake prevented the elevator car from falling if the rope failed, dramatically increasing the safety and practicality of vertical transport.
 This breakthrough removed a major obstacle to wider elevator adoption.
 Otis's invention didn't just create a safer elevator; it created the elevator industry.

 2. The 1870s: Hydraulic Elevators: Following Otis's safety breakthrough, hydraulic elevators became popular.
 These systems used water pressure to raise and lower the elevator car.
 They were particularly effective in lower-rise buildings, offering a relatively reliable and smooth ride.
-However, they were limited in height, as the required water pressure increased dramatically with building height.
+Even so, they were limited in height, as the required water pressure increased dramatically with building height.

 The Evolution of Elevator Technology: From Simple to Sophisticated